You are here

 Matthew's work spans cases in the High Court and appeal Courts as well as the County Courts and the Lands Chamber.
 He is also very experienced in all forms of alternative dispute resolution including arbitration, expert determination and mediation.

-Matthew has been ranked as a "Leading Practitioner" by both The Legal 500 and Chambers directories, for many years.
-He was inducted as a member of The Legal 500's coveted Hall of Fame in 2018 and is ranked as a Band 1 Leading Individual in Chambers & Partners UK.
-Matthew is praised as a "doyen of the field" and "vastly experienced and urbane" (The Legal 500), as well as "a premier lawyer in the real estate litigation arena.
-He is expert in matters such as business rates disputes and professional negligence claims.
-His experience is first class and he has good market knowledge."
-(Chambers and Partners UK, 2023)
+Matthew has been ranked as a "Leading Practitioner" by both The Legal 500 and Chambers UK directories, for many years.
+He was inducted as a member of The Legal 500's coveted Hall of Fame in 2018 and is ranked as a Band 1 Leading Individual in Chambers & Partners UK He is described as "legend in his field' and also praised a "one of the best lawyers I've ever met.
+I've never seen him not answer a question, it's remarkable."

 Matthew is contributing editor (Real Estate) to Flenley and Leech's Solicitors' Negligence and Liability (2020).